I’ve Learned How to Recognize the Returned Lord

 “It’s hard to say!
 What if the Lord comes back not in the image of a Jew?
 Understanding the verses from a literal perspective makes it easy for us to define God.
 Didn’t the earliest Pharisees make this kind of mistake?
 The Bible says, ‘For to us a child is born, to us a son is given: and the government shall be on his shoulder: and his name shall be called Wonderful, Counselor, The mighty God, The everlasting Father, The Prince of Peace’ (Isaiah 9:6).
-After seeing this prophecy, the chief priests, scribes, and Pharisees employed their bountiful imagination, thinking that, the Messiah would come to rule, so without a doubt He would be born into a royal palace and be transcendent and extraordinary, with a commanding presence.
+After seeing this prophecy, the chief priests, scribes, and Pharisees employed their bountiful imagination, thinking that, the Messiah would come to wield political power, so without a doubt He would be born into a royal palace and be transcendent and extraordinary, with a commanding presence.
 However, when the Lord came to do His work, He was ordinary in outward appearance, like any other common man, and had normal humanity.
 He was born in a manger but not a temple, and grew up in a carpenter’s home.
 Seeing that the Lord Jesus’ external appearance and birth were not as they had imagined, the Pharisees denied and condemned Him, just as Jehovah God said, ‘I have nourished and brought up children, and they have rebelled against me.
 The ox knows his owner, and the ass his master’s crib: but Israel does not know, my people does not consider’ (Isaiah 1:2-3).
 The Pharisees had believed in God and served God for generations, but when the Lord Jesus came to do work, they judged God only based on the Lord Jesus’ birth and external appearance instead of knowing God according to the Lord Jesus’ words and work.
 Because the external appearance and family background of the Lord Jesus didn’t fit in with their notions, and the work done by the Lord Jesus was different from that of the Age of Law, they treated the Lord Jesus as an ordinary person.
 Moreover, faced with the Lord Jesus’ work, they didn’t seek or investigate it at all, but carelessly judged and condemned it.
 When seeing many Jewish people hear the Lord Jesus speak, they became afraid that if all of the ordinary folk followed Him, then no one would follow them anymore.
 So, in order to protect their status and livelihood, they publicly and wantonly made up rumors about the Lord Jesus, and blasphemed, slandered and condemned Him, and they even joined forces with the Roman government to nail the Lord Jesus to the cross.
 In the end, they were cursed by God.
 The lesson of the Pharisees’ failure makes us understand that we can’t rely on our own conceptions and imaginings to understand the prophecies of the Bible, or even more so to define God’s image,” Brother Zhao fellowshiped.

 Feeling what Brother Zhao said made a lot of sense, Brother Li nodded and replied, “Yes.
 God’s image indeed cannot be defined by us humans.
 Now I can see that my view that ‘The Lord Jesus will return in the form of a Jewish person’ isn’t tenable.
 Then, how can we recognize the Lord Jesus when He returns?”

 Brother Zhao nodded his head and continued, “The key to welcoming the Lord’s return is being able to hear God’s voice.
 We all know that, during the time the Lord Jesus worked, many of those who followed Him all recognized from His word that He is the promised Messiah.
-Just like the woman of Samaria, when the Lord Jesus said to her, “For you have had five husbands; and he whom you now have is not your husband” (John 4:18), she recognized that the Lord Jesus was the coming Messiah, because the Lord’s word revealed her secrets buried in her heart, and she knew that only God can know man’s innermost secrets.
+Just like the woman of Samaria, when the Lord Jesus said to her, ‘For you have had five husbands; and he whom you now have is not your husband’ (John 4:18), she recognized that the Lord Jesus was the coming Messiah, because the Lord’s word revealed her secrets buried in her heart, and she knew that only God can know man’s innermost secrets.
 Then she happily gave the people in the city testimony of the Lord Jesus.
 As a result, many Samaritans came to hear the Lord Jesus’ sermons with a humble heart, and finally they obtained the enlightenment of the Holy Spirit and recognized the Lord through His words.
-Just as they said to the woman of Samaria, ‘Now we believe, not because of your saying: for we have heard him ourselves, and know that this is indeed the Christ, the Savior of the world’ (John 4:42).
+Just as they said to the woman of Samaria, ‘Now we believe, not because of your saying: for we have heard him ourselves, and know that this is indeed the , the Savior of the world’ (John 4:42).
 There’s also Nathanael.
 When the Lord Jesus said to him, ‘Before that Philip called you, when you were under the fig tree, I saw you’ (John 1:48), he recognized that the Lord Jesus was the Messiah.
 From all this, we can see that we must know God from His words, not His external appearance.
 In the matter of welcoming the Lord’s coming, we should pay attention to hearing God’s words, like the woman of Samaria and Nathanael.
 In this way, we can welcome the Lord.
 Just as the Lord Jesus said, ‘My sheep hear my voice, and I know them, and they follow me’” (John 10:27).

 At that moment, Brother Li said excitedly, “Oh!
 Now that you’ve said it, I suddenly remember that the Lord Jesus prophesied, ‘I have yet many things to say to you, but you cannot bear them now.
 However, when he, the Spirit of truth, is come, he will guide you into all truth: for he shall not speak of himself; but whatever he shall hear, that shall he speak: and he will show you things to come’ (John 16:12-13).
 ‘He that has an ear, let him hear what the Spirit says to the churches’ (See Revelation 2-3).
 From these prophecies, I see that the Lord Jesus will speak and utter His words when He comes back in the last days.
 So, when someone testifies to us that the Lord has returned to speak and do His work, we should listen out for God’s voice.
 This is because only from God’s words and work can we recognize the Lord, welcome the Lord’s return, and follow the footprints of the Lamb.”